Multiple Myeloma: The Basics

 Author: OncoLink Team

-Multiple myeloma (also called myeloma) is a cancer that affects the plasma cells, which are found in the blood.
+Multiple myeloma (also called myeloma) is a cancer that changes the plasma cells, which are found in the blood.
 In myeloma, the plasma cells grow out of control and overcrowd the bone marrow where blood cells are made.
-This prevents the normal production of other blood cells and keeps the immune system from working well.
+This keeps normal blood cells from being made and the immune system from working well.

 Risk Factors

-• Extensive exposure to radiation, chemical resins, organic solvents, pesticides, or herbicides.
+• Exposure to radiation, chemical resins, organic solvents, pesticides, or herbicides.

 • A family history of myeloma.